Welcome to Seaspray Surf Life Saving Club (SSLSC). We hope that this page will answer most of your questions about our Nippers program.

 *All Nippers must be registered and their club membership paid before they can join us on the beach.*

-Nipper cost $75 (includes mandatory singlet and cap) At least one parent must register as an associate member refer to membership options.
+Nippers cost $75 per child.
+At least one parent must register as an associate member.
+Please refer to our membership options.

 To renew your membership, go to https://members.sls.com.au/SLSA_Online/modules/login/index.php.

 If you want to support your child on the beach, you can become a trained Nippers volunteer or put your hand up to be an age manager.
 If you would like to be a water safety officer, you will need to complete your Surf Rescue Certificate, which requires two full days of training and swimming ability.
-If you would like to become a Nippers volunteer, please contact one of the Nippers team (Sue-Ellen, Jie, Lori, Loz, or Ann)or email firstname.lastname@example.org.
+If you would like to become a Nippers volunteer, please contact the Nippers Team by emailing firstname.lastname@example.org.

 Local Nippers Carnivals